 Irrawaddy dolphin – Orcaella brevirostris

 Criterion A; B (2)

 Download fact sheet

-The Sundarbans is one of the world’s largest mangrove forests.
+The Sundarbans is the world’s largest mangrove forest.
 Tidal waterways in the Bangladesh portion, which covers about 2/3s of the total forest, support globally significant populations of Endangered Ganges River dolphins (~225) and Irrawaddy dolphins (~451).
 Although no population estimates exist and salinity levels are higher in the Indian side of the Sundarbans, ecological similarities and scattered reports of Irrawaddy dolphin occurrence imply that these waterways are also important for this species.
-The occurrence in the IMMA of two Endangered dolphin species in relatively large numbers compared to other areas of their distribution means that the Sundarbans meet both Criterion A – Species or Population Vulnerability and Criterion Bii – Aggregations.
+The occurrence in the IMMA of two Endangered dolphin species in relatively large numbers compared to other areas of their distribution means that the Sundarbans meet both Criterion A – Species or Population Vulnerability and Criterion B2 – Aggregations.